Please pause and take a moment to look at the image above.

 [Rain, rain go away.
 Come again another day.]

-Still, even today whenever the aroma of bacon beckons to me, I can’t help but think of Minnie, because she always said:
+Still, even today whenever the aroma of bacon beckons to me, I can’t help but think of Minnie, who was Jewish.
+Because she always said:

 So when the dog bites, and the bee stings, and I’m feeling sad… I say, BACON—and I think of Minnie and smile!